joereddington/export-history/index.md

 <li class='same'> 17:55 www.giantitp.com</li>
 <li> 17:50 www.linkedin.com</li>
 <li class='same'> 17:49 www.linkedin.com</li>
+<li> 17:28 <a href="https://www.theguardian.com/commentisfree/2025/jul/17/ive-found-the-cure-for-a-sleepless-night-in-a-heatwave-but-it-can-have-its-drawbacks">I’ve found the cure for a sleepless night in a heatwave – but it can have its drawbacks … | Adrian Chiles | The Guardian</a></li>
 <li> 17:28 <a href="https://www.theguardian.com/uk">Latest news, sport and opinion from the Guardian</a></li>
 <li class='same'> 17:27 <a href="https://www.theguardian.com/uk">Latest news, sport and opinion from the Guardian</a></li>
 <li> 17:27 <a href="https://www.theguardian.com/">Trump’s effort to dismiss Epstein files as ‘hoax’ fails to quell Maga rebellion | Jeffrey Epstein | The Guardian</a></li>